 If you keep these things in mind, you will be well on your way to managing a successful and productive design team.

 Design teams are responsible for developing and executing the creative vision for a product or service.
-But in order to be successful, they need to be properly managed.
-Learn more about the right concept and how best to manage a design team to be successful, and make sure to follow the best practices outlined in our guide.
-Book a consultation session with BUX Platform design experts.
+But to be successful, they need to be properly managed.
+First, learn more about the right concept and how best to manage a design team to be successful, and practically follow the best practices outlined in our guide.
+Then, book a consultation session with BUX Platform design experts.